ThriftyFun Logo

 I have a German Shepherd female pup that, as of today, is 3 months old.
 I have a few questions.
 She has learned some things pretty fast, but doesn't always listen or do as she is supposed to.
 She will sit when told and go into crate when told, and responds to, "do you want a treat" and "are you hungry, want to eat?".

 I have a dog door at home that she goes in and out of while we are home.
-She learned to use it from seeing our 4 year old German Shepherd go in and out, And myself showing her.
+She learned to use it from seeing our 4 year old German Shepherd go in and out and showing her myself.
 If we are home she will usually always go out herself to potty.
 But there are times I still find pee or poop inside and have to clean it up.
 She is in a crate while I'm at work for sometimes 5 to seven hours and she does fine and doesn't go in the crate.
 I still show her how to go out at night, that seems to be the bigger problem, not so much in day time when we are home.
 It's like she forgets she can go out of the dog door at night.
 Any suggestions?

 Also, when do they usually begin to start to lose baby teeth?
 It looks like her baby teeth haven't hardly come in yet.
 I read they usually lose teeth then ears stand up around 4 to 6 months, but her ears are totally up in the air and stood up like that at about 2 or 2 1/2 months old.

-Also, if she is play biting with me or our other dog and she gets a little rough I will pop her nose easy and say, NO, and she does not like to be told no. Sometimes she listens and other times she will bark back at me and chop her teeth loud.
+Also, if she is play biting with me or our other dog and she gets a little rough I will pop her nose easy and say, "no", and she does not like to be told no. Sometimes she listens and other times she will bark back at me and chop her teeth loud.
 Sometimes it seems aggressive when she does it and other times it seems like she is just playing.
 Does that sound like she may have an aggression problem?

 Thank you, I hope I didn't ask too much at one time. :o)